Sebfh/knowledge/start-using-a-raspberry-pi.md

-# Howto setup a Raspberry Pi
+# Howto setup a Raspberry Pi to boot into Chromium

 This document describes how to setup a stock Raspberry Pi running Debian.
 The Raspberry Pi is beeing setup to automaticaly boot into Chromium kioskmode.